QuanluZhang/RPent/docs/source-en/rst_source/usage/robotwin.rst

    robotwin-download-assets --output ~/.robotwin/assets
    export ROBOTWIN_ASSETS_PATH=~/.robotwin/assets
+   # use the following command for users in mainland China
+   # HF_ENDPOINT=https://hf-mirror.com robotwin-download-assets --output ~/.robotwin/assets

 The downloader validates existing files and skips the download when the target directory already contains a complete RoboTwin asset set.